Special Branch Activities

 Annual International Meeting

-Seven members of Iowa State University’s Student Branch attended the International Meeting in Orlando, Florida July 17-20.
-Several members presented research and papers, while teams of students also participated in the competitions and networked.
-Results included a fourth place finish for Fountain Wars, a sixth place finish for the Robotics team and sixth place overall finish for the ¼ Scale Tractor Student Design Competition.
-Each team also received several awards in alternate categories.
+Eleven members of Iowa State University’s Student Branch attended the International Meeting in Spokane Washington in July of 2017.
+Several members presented research and papers, while teams of students also participated in the fountain wars and robotics competitions and networked.
+Results included a fourth place finish for Fountain Wars, while the robotics team’s equipment was broken during shipping.

 Midwest Regional Rally

-In order to bring students, faculty and staff of our department together, the Iowa State ABE department held a fall barbeque on August 30, 2016.
+In order to bring students, faculty and staff of our department together, the club regualrly holds cookouts at both the first and last general meetings of the school year.
 The ASABE Club sponsored the cookout and grilled the food for the event.
-Seven members grilled and served several hundred hamburgers to faculty, staff and students in the parking lot of the Biorenewables Complex.
+The Grillmaster and members grilled and served hamburgers to faculty, staff and students in the parking lot of the Biorenewables Complex.

 Each fall and spring the social committee pairs with that of the Agricultural Systems Technology Club.
 The fall semester hosts a flag football team with the two clubs facing off.
 In the spring, a slow-pitch softball game is played.